 Even though the heads of these clubs are no longer made of wood, they are still called woods.
-The woods have the largest head and the longest shaft, so golfers can swing them the fastest.
+Woods for men and women have the largest head and the longest shaft, so golfers can swing them the fastest.
 A wood is reserved for the longest shots.
 Typically, woods are used when you are farther than 200 yards from the green.

 Compared to woods, the heads on irons are very thin.
-They have an angled face that is etched with grooves that help give the ball spin.
+Irons for men and women have an angled face that is etched with grooves that help give the ball spin.
 These clubs are typically used for shots on the fairway or sometimes the tee when the distance to the green is less than 200 yards.
 In general, long irons (2-, 3- and 4-irons) are the hardest for a beginner to use.

 Wedges very closely resemble irons.
 They have the same head.
 The important difference is the angle is much more severe to give the ball greater loft.
 The wedges are reserved for when you get close to the green.
 They are good for shorter shots (roughly 100 yards), pitches (50 yards or closer) and chips (just a few yards).
 Additionally, a wedge is what you need to get out of a sand bunker.

 Putters are the club that you use once you make it to the green.
 There are more styles and designs of putters than there are for any other type of golf club.
 This is because the best putter is the one that feels right for you.
 In other words, there is no ideal putter; each golfer learns — usually through trial and error — which one is best for them.
 For many, the putter is the club that makes the difference between being over or under par.